-Author Laurie Essig invites us to flip Romance on its head and see it for what it really is—an ideology that we desperately cling to as a way to cope with the fact that we believe we cannot control or affect the societal, economic, and political structures around us.
+Author Laurie Essig invites us to flip this concept of romance on its head and see it for what it really is—an ideology that we desperately cling to as a way to cope with the fact that we believe we cannot control or affect the societal, economic, and political structures around us.
 From climate change to nuclear war, white nationalism to the worship of wealth and conspicuous consumption—as the future becomes seemingly less secure, Americans turn away from the public sphere and find shelter in the private.
-Essig argues that when we do this, we allow Romance to blind us to the real work that needs to be done—building global movements that inspire a change in government policies to address economic and social inequality.
+Essig argues that when we do this, we allow romance to blind us to the real work that needs to be done—building global movements that inspire a change in government policies to address economic and social inequality.

 On Valentine’s Day, we spend our hard-earned money on chocolates, flowers, greeting cards, and rom-com videos— all because we believe true love will make our futures safe and secure.
 Laurie Essig, author …Read More >